HOW CAN THEY CHARGE ME WITH HAVING A BAC OF .08 WHEN I WAS UNDER THE LIMIT?

 At the pretrial hearing, Marisa Ochoa, an employee of the San Diego County Sheriff's Department, known as a criminalist, testified for the prosecution.

-Q: How Can They Charge Him For Having a BAC over .08 if the Breathalyzer was .07?
+Q: How Can They Charge Him For Having a BAC over .08 if the Breathalyzer reading was .07?

 Judge Edward P. Allard III ruled Ms. Ochoa's proposed testimony was inadmissible based on Baker v.
 Gourley (2002) 98 Cal.App.4th 1263.
 Judge Allard said, according to the Baker case, a violation of Section 23152(b) cannot be proved without a chemical test showing a blood-alcohol level of 0.08 percent or greater.